|

 own proportionate measurements.
 And by using these, ancient painters and famous sculptors have attained great and unbounded

+distinction.
 3. In like fashion the members of temples ought to have dimensions of their several parts answering suitably

 to the general sum of their whole magnitude.
 Now the navel is naturally the exact centre of the body.
 For